abalter/mywebsite/content/ariel-balter-resume.md

 ## Bio

 Returned to school at age 28 to complete a bachelor’s degree; Ph.D. at age 37.
-Before that, worked in restaurants, freelance writing, and mostly carpentry/woodworking.
+Before that, I worked in restaurants, freelance writing, and primarily in carpentry/woodworking.
 Hobbies include cooking, baking artisan bread, gardening/preserving, building things.
 I play guitar and mandolin ok.
 I’m nice (usually).